 Mendota is a somewhat small city located in the state of California.
 With a population of 11,430 people and two constituent neighborhoods, Mendota is the 400th largest community in California.

-When you are in Mendota, you'll notice that it is more blue-collar than most other communities in America.
-74.18% of Mendota’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Mendota is generally considered to be a blue-collar town.
+78.18% of the Mendota workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mendota is a city of farmers, fishers, or foresters, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Mendota who work in farm management occupations (52.36%), office and administrative support (6.24%), and sales jobs (4.78%).
+There are especially a lot of people living in Mendota who work in farm management occupations (54.29%), sales jobs (4.51%), and office and administrative support (3.78%).

-Mendota is a somewhat ethnically-diverse city.
+Mendota is an extremely ethnically-diverse city.
 The people who call Mendota home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Mendota, accounting for 97.99% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Mendota residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Mendota, accounting for 98.03% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Mendota residents report their race to be White, followed by Asian.
 Important ancestries of people in Mendota include Ethiopian, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Mendota is Spanish.
 Other important languages spoken here include English and Scandinavian languages.